hyperledger-solang/solang/docs/language/expressions.rst

 an interface at runtime, which can be used to write a `supportsInterface()` function as described in the EIP.

-The contract code for a contract, i.e. the binary WebAssembly or BPF, can be retrieved using the ``type(c).creationCode`` and ``type(c).runtimeCode`` fields, as ``bytes``.
+The contract code for a contract, i.e. the binary WebAssembly or Solana SBF, can be retrieved using the ``type(c).creationCode`` and ``type(c).runtimeCode`` fields, as ``bytes``.
 On EVM, the constructor code is in the ``creationCode`` and all the functions are in the ``runtimeCode``.
 Parity Substrate and Solana use the same